molevol-ub/bitacora/README.md

 Under this mode, BITACORA identifies de novo all members of the surveyed family and returns a BED file with gene coordinates of the detected exons, a FASTA file with predicted proteins from these exons and a GFF3 file with the corresponding structural annotations.

-[NOTE: By default, BITACORA applies the “close-proximity” algorithm to generate gene models; these models are only semi-automatic predictions and require further manual annotation (i.e. using genomic annotation editors, such as Apollo).
-More accurate gene models can be predicted using the GeMoMa algorithm.
-In addition, we highly recommend running an iterative search round, at least, to properly identify all putative gene family copies.]
+[NOTE: By default, BITACORA applies GeMoMa software to generate accurate gene models, but it requires the additional installation of some dependencies.
+Otherwise, BITACORA can use the “close-proximity” algorithm to generate gene models, although these models are only semi-automatic predictions that could require further manual annotation (e.g. using genomic annotation editor).
+Under this genome mode, we highly recommend running a second iterative search round.]

 ## 5. Parameters